PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed brokerage not to count jobs for HC
+  * fixed rebrokerage for CERN TMP
   * updated the brokerage to stop assigning prod jobs to sites which have many transferring
   * added jobdefID to libDS in ReBrokerage
   * disabled short -> long for HC